Copper Mining

 1. Heap Leaching :

-The first step is the Heap Leaching process of allowing filtering chemical solutions to leach out metals.
-It is very commonly used for low-grade ore, which is not economical enough to be sent through a milling process.
-Once the mining and transporting is done, the ore is crushed to a consistent gravel or golf ball-size, the crushed ore is piled into a heap on top of an impenetrable layer, on a slight slope.
-The leaching reagent- dilute sulphuric acid is sprayed through sprinklers on top of the heap pile and allowed to trickle down through the heap dissolving the copper from the ore.
-The outcome is a “pregnant” leach solution of sulfuric acid and copper sulfate collected in a small pool.
-The copper compound is known to be present in concentrations of 60-70%.
+The first step is the Heap Leaching process, which involves allowing filtering chemical solutions to leach out metals.
+It is commonly used for low-grade ore, which is not economical enough to be sent through a milling process.
+Once the mining and transporting are done, the ore is crushed to a consistent gravel or golf ball size, and the crushed ore is piled into a heap on top of an impenetrable layer, on a slight slope.
+The leaching reagent, dilute sulfuric acid, is sprayed through sprinklers on top of the heap pile and allowed to trickle down through the heap, dissolving the copper from the ore.
+The outcome is a "pregnant" leach solution of sulfuric acid and copper sulfate collected in a small pool, with the copper compound present in concentrations of 60-70%.

 2. Solvent Extraction :

-The solvent extraction process allows two immiscible liquids to be stirred and separated making the copper to move from one liquid to the other.
-The pregnant leach solution is strongly mixed with a solvent causing the copper to migrate from the leach solution into the solvent.
+The solvent extraction process involves allowing two immiscible liquids to be stirred and separated, causing the copper to move from one liquid to the other.
+The pregnant leach solution is strongly mixed with a solvent, causing the copper to migrate from the leach solution into the solvent.
 The two liquids then separate based on solubility, with copper remaining in the solvent solution and impurities left in the leach solution.

 3. Electrowinning :